ci-lab-cz/easydock/docs/plif.md

 easydock_plif -i output.db -p protein.pdb -c 4
 ```

-**Parameters:**
+Parameters:

 - `-i`: Database with docked molecules
 - `-p`: Protein PDB file with all hydrogens
 - `-c`: Number of CPU cores

-**Output:** PLIFs are stored in the database for later retrieval.
+Output: PLIFs are stored in the database for later retrieval.

 ### Specific Poses

 By default, only top poses are processed.
-Specify other poses:
+Specify other poses if needed and there were requested in docking setup:

 ```bash
 easydock_plif -i output.db -p protein.pdb --poses 1 2 3 -c 4